c6o/docs/content/concepts/teleport.md

 ### Workload Configuration

-Every workload can be given specific configuration.
+Every workload can be given a specific configuration.
 Typically this is done via ConfigMaps and Secrets.
-CodeZero teleport allows you to collect all the relavent configuration for a specific workload (deployment, pod, job, etc), and export it to your local machine (using `.env` or directly sourcing it to your environment).
+CodeZero teleport allows you to collect all the relevant configuration for a specific workload (deployment, pod, job, etc), and export it to your local machine (using `.env` or directly sourcing it to your environment).

 ```bash
 > czctl deployment teleport my-service -n my-namespace -f ./my-service.env